cph-cachet/carp.sensing-flutter/backends/carp_webservices/README.md

   CarpService().configure(app);
 ````

-> Note that you need a valid `clientID` and `clientSecret` from a CARP Service to use it.
+> Note that you need a valid `clientID` and `clientSecret` from a CARP Web Service to use it.

-> Also note that you need the `studyId` and  `studyDeploymentId` for you study in the CARP Service.
+> Also note that you need the `studyId` and  `studyDeploymentId` for your study in the CARP Web Service.
 These can be obtained from an invitation (see below).
 But if you want to use the CARP Service endpoints directly, you have to specify these IDs in the CarpApp configuration.

-The singleton can then be accessed via `CarpService()`.
+The singleton can now be accessed via `CarpService()`.

 ### Authentication